 The minimum age for volunteers is 18.
 Some prerequisites apply in various settings.
 For example, at Renown volunteers and employees must have a TB test before beginning work and each year thereafter.
 TB tests are provided free.
 The initial screening for new volunteers at all hospitals or facilities may include fingerprints, health clearance, interviews and reference checks before beginning work.
 Fingerprint and health clearances are provided free.
 Additional specific guidelines or qualifications may apply for some duties.
 The Volunteer Resources office at Renown is ready to assist each volunteer with understanding and completing these requirements.

-For more information about volunteering at any Renown Health hospital or facility, please contact Judith Frazier at 775-982-4755.
+For more information about volunteering at any Renown Health hospital or facility, please contact Carolee Beckham at 775-982-4755.

 Renown Health Auxiliary